Logo of Restaurant Waste Disposal

 Search providers near you

-Best Grease Trap Cleaning in Washington Ranked
+Best Grease Trap Cleaning Companies in Washington Ranked

 For restaurant owners and food service operators in Washington, managing fats, oils, and grease (FOG) is a critical operational and regulatory responsibility.
 Effective grease trap cleaning and maintenance is not just about avoiding clogs; it's a legal requirement enforced by local health and sewer districts to protect the state's wastewater infrastructure.
 Compliance involves adhering to specific cleaning frequencies, maintaining detailed records, and understanding the permitting landscape unique to your city or county.
 This guide outlines the essential practices, regulations, and cost considerations for maintaining a compliant and efficient grease management system in Washington.